Northwest 8 Conference: History

-This conference was composed of teams from the short-lived original Upstate Illini Conference (1974 to 1976), the first year of competition was 1977 with eight charter schools: Ashton, Durand, Franklin Center, Leaf River, Milledgeville, Mt.
+The conference was composed of teams from the short-lived original Upstate Illini Conference (1974 to 1976).
+The first year of competition was 1977 with eight charter schools: Ashton, Durand, Franklin Center, Leaf River, Milledgeville, Mt.
 Carroll, Pearl City and Rockford Lutheran.
-The primary reason for the creation of the league was football based, all of the teams from the Upstate Illini with football, except for Orangeville High School, merged into a conference of like sized schools.
+The primary reason for the creation of the league was football-based.
+All of the teams from the Upstate Illini with football, except for Orangeville High School, merged into a conference of like sized schools.
 Prior to the 1982 season Rockford Lutheran left the conference, moving to the Prairie Conference.
 In 1985, a significant change in structure occurred as Kirkland-Hiawatha left the Trailblazer Conference and joined the Northwest 8, Ashton and Franklin Center began their coop and Leaf River dropped football, leaving the league with 6 teams for football.
 In 1987, the conference began talks with the Upstate Illini to create a league that would be divided into divisions with equal numbers for all sports, including football.
 In 1988, North Boone, South Beloit, Warren and River Ridge joined the conference while Rockford Lutheran rejoined.
 Even though the league was re-branded in 1988, the official final year of competition was 1990 in order to realign football schedules.

 Based on the fact that there were originally 8 teams, the conference maintained the name Northwest 8 even when the total number of schools dropped below or increased beyond that total.
 The league eventually rose to 12 teams and due to the increased number, talks for a re-branding of the Northwest 8 took place in 1987.
 In 1988, the idea of moving back to the Upstate Illini provided an opportunity to eliminate a conference name that included a number, and competition for all sports, with the exception of football, was established.
 In 1991, football schedules were set with 6 teams in the North Division: Durand, North Boone, Pearl City, Rockford (Lutheran), Elizabeth (River Ridge)-Warren (coop) and South Beloit and the South Division: Ashton-Franklin Center, Kirkland-Hiawatha, Milledgeville, Mt.
 Carroll, Mt.
 Morris and Polo.